vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can we change the name that appears in customer's Vipps app under `Login and Access`?

-The name which is displayed in the app is the name of the sale unit.
+The name which is displayed in the app is the name of the sales unit.
 You can do it yourself on [portal.vipps.no](https://portal.vipps.no/).
 Press `rediger`/`edit` under `salgsstedsinfo`/`?` and change to the desired name.